KamalDGRT/Notes/SQL/Practice.md

 Note: 2 seperate queries to be executed.
 One of the view and another for the displaying part.

 ### Q40.
 Create a view V2 which contains roll number and name of all the 'A' graders.

+### Q41.
+Display the contents of the new view V2.

+### Q42.
+Create a view V3 that has a a copy of roll number and name of all the 'A' graders but with new column names.

+### Q43.
+Add a new column age of appropriate data type to the existing table and fill the age.

+Note: First you will be adding a the column.
+Then you will be calculating the age and updating it in the table.
+So, 2 separate queries.
+Have the output of both the queries.

+### Q44.
+Remove the column age from the _Student_ table.

+### Q45.
+Alter the Average column to FLOAT(10, 2).

+Note:
+- Before executing the query for this question, execute `DESC Student;` and have the output in the markdown file.
+- Display the `Student` Table.
+- Execute the query to change the column type.
+- Paste the output to the markdown file.
+- Execute `DESC Student;` and paste the output in the markdown file.
+- Display the `Student` table again.